iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.50.0/report.md

 > This was so much easier, and faster, and less expensive than a traditional doctor visit!
 The process from filling out the information on symptoms to picking up the prescription at the pharmacy took less than one hour!<br> :date: __2021-05-09 00:30:18__

-> Wow!
-This is the way to do simple ailments!!
-Fast and easy.
-I needed meds before 9 and couldn't start the process until after 8:30.
-It was in before 9!
-Super nice doc!<br> :date: __2021-05-07 02:59:50__

-> The doctors are lovely, the app layout is clear and it's affordable.
-I really do feel cared for and heard in every appointment and I'm able to have quick seamless appointments and easy meditation pick up at my pharmacy.
-I love this app!<br> :date: __2021-05-05 16:24:59__

-> Always helpful and listen to what you say.<br> :date: __2021-05-05 05:55:13__

-> Works great for my purposes (BC)<br> :date: __2021-05-03 18:41:04__

-> Very helpful great Drs<br> :date: __2021-05-03 18:31:57__

-> Every experience I've had using 98point6 has been very quick and helpful, and the physicians have been friendly and personable.
-I have used the app to get a prescription for nasal spray as well as anxiety medication.
-Definitely beats going to Urgent Care or a Primary Care doctor.
-As a Type 1 Diabetic, I already have so many appointments throughout the year.
-It is a relief to be able to handle some visits over the phone at home through 98point6.<br> :date: __2021-05-01 20:38:18__

 #### 4-star reviews